Kilkenny: History

 Kilkenny's foundation began with an early 6th-century ecclesiastical settlement, with a church built in honour of St. Canice.
 Now St. Canice's Cathedral, this was a major monastic centre from at least the 8th century.
 The Annals of the Four Masters recorded the first reference Cill Chainnigh in 1085.
 Prehistoric activity has been recorded, suggesting intermittent settlement activity in the area in the Mesolithic and Bronze Age.
 Information on the history of Kilkenny can be found in newspapers, photographs, letters, drawings, manuscripts and archaeology.
 Kilkenny is documented in manuscripts from the 13th century onwards and one of the most important of these is Liber Primus Kilkenniensis.

 The Kings of Ossory, O'Carrolls and Fitzpatricks, had residence around Cill Chainnigh.
 The seat of the diocese of Kingdom of Osraige was moved from Aghaboe to Cill Chainnigh.
 Following the Norman invasion of Ireland, Richard Strongbow, as Lord of Leinster, established a castle near modern-day Kilkenny Castle.
 William Marshall began the development of the town of Kilkenny and a series of walls to protect the burghers.
 By the late 13th century, Kilkenny was under Norman-Irish control.
 The original ecclesiastical centre at St. Canice's Cathedral became known as Irishtown and the Anglo-Norman borough inside the wall came to be known as Hightown.

 Kilkenny was the site of Ireland's earliest recorded witch trial.
-Occurring in 1324 and instigated by the then Bishop of Ossory, Richard de Ledrede, the trial involved Dame Alice de Kyteler and her servant Petronella de Meath.
+Occurring in 1324 and instigated by the Bishop of Ossory, Richard de Ledrede, the trial involved Dame Alice de Kyteler and her servant Petronella de Meath.
 Petronella would be the first person recorded in Ireland to be burned alive at the stake for witchcraft, after Dame Alice presumably fled the country.
 This trial was also one of the earliest recorded witch burnings in Europe and inspires much folklore about the possibility of the ghosts of Alice and Petronella haunting downtown Kilkenny.
 Alice's house, Kyteler's Inn, still stands and is now a pub.